-No. ASX Key Governance Principles Compliance Non-compliance 8 Remunerate reasonably and fair (cont'd) у 8.2 ad hoc rewards, special payments and other measures available to reward individuals and teams following a particular outstanding business contribution; • a lump sum payment related to achievement of identified business drivers and personal key performance indicators measured over a year; and other benefits such as holidays, sickness benefits, superannuation payments.
-The Remuneration Committee reviews the remuneration of executives every year and consider individual performance, comparative remuneration in the market and where appropriate, external advice.
-The Committee provides this information together with a recommendation to the Board for consideration.

-ASX Key Governance Principles Compliance Non-compliance 8 Remunerate reasonably and fairly (cont'd) 8.2 (cont a) Director's remuneration Remuneration of the director is determined with regard to the Company's need to maintain appropriately experienced and qualified Board members and in accordance with competitive pressures in the marketplace.
-The Remuneration Committee may from time to time seek independent advice in relation to the remuneration of Board members and may make recommendations to members in relation to any total fee increase.
-Each year, the Board reviews directors' remuneration.
-The total amount of remuneration paid to directors must not exceed the maximum amount the shareholders authorise at general meeting (which amount is currently A\$250,000 per annum).
-From time to time, the Board may ask individual director to devote extra time or to undertake extra duties.
-Directors who undertake these tasks at the Board's direction may receive extra amounts.
-Directors are also reimbursed for expenses associated with undertaking their duties.
-8.3 Companies should provide the information indicated in the Guide to reporting on Principle 8.
-The Company will provide and explanation of departures (if any) from the Key Principles recommendations 8.1 and 8.2 in its future annual reports.
-Not applicable.
+No. ASX Key Governance Principles Compliance Non-compliance

+8 Remunerate reasonably and fairly

+(cont'd)

+8.2 • ad hoc rewards, special

+payments and other measures

+available to reward individuals

+and teams following a particular

+outstanding business contribution;

+• a lump sum payment related to

+achievement of identified

+business drivers and personal key

+performance indicators measured

+over a year; and

+• other benefits such as holidays,

+sickness benefits, superannuation

+payments.

+The Remuneration Committee

+reviews the remuneration of

+executives every year and

+consider individual performance,

+comparative remuneration in the

+market and where appropriate,

+external advice.
+The Committee

+provides this information together

+with a recommendation to the

+Board for consideration.

+No .
+ASX Key Governance Principles Compliance Non-compliance

+8 Remunerate reasonably and fairly

+(cont'd)

+8.2 Director's remuneration

+Remuneration of the director is

+determined with regard to the

+Company's need to maintain

+appropriately experienced and

+qualified Board members and in

+accordance with competitive

+İ pressures in the marketplace.
+The

+Remuneration Committee may

+from time to time seek

+independent advice in relation to

+the remuneration of Board

+members and may make

+recommendations to members in

+relation to any total fee increase.

+Each year, the Board reviews

+directors' remuneration.
+The total

+amount of remuneration paid to

+directors must not exceed the

+maximum amount the

+shareholders authorise at general

+meeting (which amount is

+currently A\$250,000 per annum).

+,

+From time to time, the Board may

+ask individual director to devote

+extra time or to undertake extra

+duties.
+Directors who undertake

+these tasks at the Board's

+. direction may receive extra

+amounts.
+Directors are also

+1 · reimbursed for expenses

+associated with undertaking their

+duties.

+8.3 Companies should provide the The Company will provide and Not applicable.

+0.3 information indicated in the Guide explanation of departures (if any) Thot applicable.

+to reporting on Principle 8. from the Key Principles

+to reporting on Finicipie 8. recommendations 8.1 and 8.2 in

+its future annual reports.